Esmeralda Verdugo

-Esmeralda Verdugo Romo (born 19 January 1994) is a Mexican professional footballer who plays for Club Tijuana.
+Esmeralda Verdugo Romo (born 19 January 1994) is a former Mexican professional footballer who last played for Club Tijuana.

 Career

 College

 From 2014 to 2015, Verdugo played college soccer for Cerritos College, scoring 14 goals in 22 games.

 Liga MX Femenil

 Verdugo joined Club América from Club Tijuana in 2018.
 She made her debut in a 2–1 defeat to Toluca.
 In December 2019, Verdugo and her teammate Lucero Cuevas were victims of an express kidnapping.
 She subsequently rejoined Club Tijuana on loan.

 Verdugo signed with Club León in June 2020.
 In June 2021, she rejoined Club Tijuana for a third time.

 International career

 Verdugo was capped for the Mexico women's national football team at the 2015 International Women's Football Tournament of Natal.